-A 2015 documentary about gangs in New York with in 1970s.
+A 2015 documentary about gangs in New York in 1970s.
 Not a music film per se but hip-hop was a prominent reason for the reduction of violence when gang members swapped guns for breaking and music.
 The soundtrack also features Run The Jewels, Bun B and Ghostface Killah.

 The Other One: The Long Strange Trip of Bob Weir

 This film is the story of Weir, the second guitarist with the Grateful Dead.
 It tells the story of the band and Weir’s relationship with Jerry Garcia, his eventful life and his unique guitar technique.
 The Grateful Dead are an American curio, not as celebrated on this side of the Atlantic, so if you want to know what the fuss is about, this is a good place to start.

 The enigmatic stylish French dance duo explored in style via their closest friends and collaborators including Pharrell Williams, Nile Rodgers, Paul Williams, Giorgio Moroder, Kanye, Michel Gondry and Todd Edwards.